Nehakv14/financial-assitance/README.md

-Title : financial assistance -finwise using django python and html,css,js our team : kvneha,keerthana sagar,likhithashree,keerthana dm
+HEY!!!
+HI THIS IS OUR PROJECT : financial assistance -finwise using django python and html,css,js
+OUR TEAM : kvneha,keerthana sagar,likhithashree,keerthana dm